A splitting theorem for capillary graphs under Ricci lower bounds: Introduction

 \section{Introduction}

 The study of capillary hypersurfaces in an ambient manifold with boundary is a classical subject, \cite{finn_book}, that in recent years stimulated a renewed interest from the mathematical community.
 A capillary hypersurface $\Sigma$ in a Riemannian manifold with boundary $\bar M$ is a constant mean curvature (CMC) hypersurface with boundary $\partial \Sigma \subset \partial \bar M$, that meets $\partial \bar M$ at a constant angle.
 For instance, the class includes free boundary minimal hypersurfaces in $\bar M$.
 Capillary hypersurfaces arise from a variational setup that we now recall, referring to \cite{finn_book,ros_souam} for a more detailed insight.
-Suppose that $\Sigma$ is an embedded, connected hypersurface of $\bar M$, with boundary $\partial \Sigma \subset \partial \bar M$ that we assume to be transversal to $\partial \bar M$.
+Fix $\gamma \in (0, \pi/2]$, and suppose that $\Sigma$ is an embedded, connected hypersurface of $\bar M$, with boundary $\partial \Sigma \subset \partial \bar M$ that we assume to be transversal to $\partial \bar M$.
 Fix a connected, relatively compact open set $U \Subset \bar M$ in such a way that $\Sigma$ divides $U$ into two connected components $A$ and $B$.
-Note that $\partial B \cap U$ is the union of a portion of $\Sigma$ and, possibly, of a relatively open subset $\Omega \subset \partial \bar M$.
+Let $B$ be the component inside which the angle $\gamma$ is computed.
+Note that $\partial \overline{B} \cap U$ is the union of a portion of $\Sigma$ and, possibly, of a relatively open subset $\Omega \subset \partial \bar M$.
 Then, $\Sigma$ is a stationary point for the functional